 No, you're born male or female.

-Where do you think I I I know it's hard to glean listening to oral arguments which way the court is gonna go here, but I kind of got the strong impression you were in the courtroom, you may have a better perspective than me.
+I know it's hard to glean listening to oral arguments which way the court is going to go here, but I kind of got the strong impression.

-That to me is completely unacceptable, because that's the elimination and removal of all parental rights.
+That to me is completely unacceptable because that's the elimination and removal of all parental rights.

 This is a very slippery slope.

-I want to say it was Justice Salita or Kavanaugh, how this would affect men and women's sports.
+Obviously, one of the questions was raised, I want to say it was Justice Alito or Kavanaugh, how this would affect men and women's sports.

 So I got a distinct impression based on the questions of at least five of the six conservative members of the court.

-There's a reason why the UK, Chile, Norway, Sweden, Finland, all these countries around the world are backing up from this because the science is so unsound, and I don't think, or at least there's so much conflict and there's so many different varying points.
+There's a reason why the UK, Chile, Norway, Sweden, Finland, all these countries around the world are backing up from this because the science is so unsound.

-I don't think the court wants to put itself in the place of being the arbiter of what is good and bad science, and I think they're going to leave that to the state.
+I don't think the court wants to put itself in the place of being the arbiter of what is good and bad science.

-So I don't Think that they're going to rule for the government.
+So I don't think that they're going to rule for the government.

 I think they're going to rule with the state of Tennessee and all the other 25 states like ours who pass similar laws.